babelfish-for-postgresql/babelfish_project_website/README.md

 $ bundle exec jekyll serve -w
 ```

-To test the GitHub CI locally, you can use [act](https://github.com/nektos/act) by running `act` at the repository's root.
+To test the GitHub contents locally, you can use [act](https://github.com/nektos/act) by running `act` at the repository's root.

 #### Link checker